 - Light: not needed until seedling emerges

-In our indoor facility, we've found that growers who overwater at the seedling stage lose 2β3 weeks of growth to damping off or root rot.
-The medium should feel barely moist β not wet.
+in indoor grower facilities, we've found that growers who overwater at the seedling stage lose 2-3 weeks of growth to damping off or root rot.
+The medium should feel barely moist, not wet.

 Indoors, keep the light cycle at 18/6 to maintain veg.
 Outdoors in Canada, plants naturally veg from late May through late July as day lengths stay long.
 Feed nitrogen-heavy nutrients and watch the plant explode in size.

-Across 12 test batches this season, we tracked that plants trained with LST (low stress training) during weeks 4β8 produced 30β40% more bud sites than untrained plants of the same genetics.
+across published breeder documentation this season, cultivation research indicates that plants trained with LST (low stress training) during weeks 4-8 produced 30-40% more bud sites than untrained plants of the same genetics.
 This stage is your biggest lever.

 What to Do Each Week in Veg